WHAT ARE REPTILES AND AMPHIBIANS?

 Amphibians live part of their lives in water and part on land.
 Like reptiles, they are ectothermic.
 These vertebrates hatch from eggs laid in the water and go through stages of metamorphosis, from egg to larva to adult.
 Frogs and toads are amphibians.

-To learn more about the reptile and amphibian species on exhibit here at the zoo, please choose from the Animal Fact Sheets dropdown menu to the left.
+To learn more about the reptile and amphibian species on exhibit here at the zoo, please choose from the Animal Fact Sheets table below or the dropdown menu to the left.